Skip to main content

 When considering home additions, renovations, attic or garage conversions, or enhancing the comfort of a room challenging for central air conditioners, most HVAC experts suggest opting for a ductless mini split system.
 During this process, evaluating the ductless air conditioner cost for a new AC system becomes a primary concern.

-A couple discussing ductless air conditioner cost with a dealer
+A couple discussing ductless air conditioner cost with a ductless hvac dealer

 We do not list prices on this website due to the wide variety of factors that influence ductless air conditioner installation cost.
-Typically, the exact ductless air conditioner cost with installation is determined by your local HVAC contractor.
+Typically, the exact ductless AC cost with installation is determined by your local HVAC contractor.

 HOW MUCH DOES A DUCTLESS MINI SPLIT COST?